The Ohio gambling industry continues to grow and expand. In 2012, there were no casinos at all in the Buckeye State.

 In less than a year of operation, Indiana sportsbooks have already brought in over $1 billion in wagers in the Hoosier State.
 The industry is the oldest in the Midwest, with retail sportsbooks taking the first bets in September 2019.
 Thanks to a gaming commission willing to experiment with betting options, Indiana betting apps offer odds on non-sporting events like the Academy Awards, professional sports drafts, and even the Nathan’s Hot Dog Eating Contest.

 Tax rate: 9.5%

 Michigan sports betting is still in its infancy.
 The Detroit commercial casinos just started taking retail wagers in March 2020, but COVID-19 quickly shut the industry down.
 Now that things are reopening, the Detroit books are back in action, as are a handful of tribal casino sportsbooks.
-The next step is the launch of online betting apps, which should happen sometime in the fall.
+The next step is the launch of online betting apps, which should happen in early 2021.

 Retail sportsbooks: Six

 Tax rate: 8.4% plus 1.5% additional for Detroit casinos

 Pennsylvania is one of the largest and healthiest sports betting industries in the US.
 The Keystone State is thriving despite major concerns about its hefty $10 million upfront licensing fee and substantial 36% tax rate.
 Nonetheless, 12 of 13 casinos opted to pay for the license.
 Of those, 10 are operational with both retail and online offerings, with two more on the way.
 After launching retail betting in late 2018, the state has produced over $2.5 billion in bets, nearly $150 million in revenue for the casinos, and over $50 million in tax revenue for the state.

 Online sportsbooks: Nine